 Photo taken by Jeffrey N. Curtis.

 This bridge was built in 1915 by the Toledo Bridge and Crane Company and the Weymouth Construction Company.
-It was originally located across the Nooksack River on Guide Meridian Road, current WA 539, south of Lynden.
-In 1951 the steel through-truss was moved to its present location across the Middle Fork Nooksack River, when a modern structure replaced it on Guide Meridian Road.
+It was originally located across the Nooksack River on Old Guide Road, West of current WA 539, south of Lynden.
+In 1951 the steel through-truss was moved to its present location across the Middle Fork Nooksack River, when a modern structure replaced it on a new alignment on Guide Meridian Road.
 When relocated two truss panels where removed, reducing the 380-foot bridge span to its present 338 feet.
 Nonetheless, the bridge remains the longest pin-connected highway bridge in Washington State.
 In 2007 Whatcom County replaced the deck and approaches and painted the bridge.

 Source: Spanning Washington – Craig Holstine and Richard Hobbs

 Lynden Pioneer Museum - Richard McDonald

 - Through truss bridge over Middle Fork Nooksack River on Mosquito Lake Road

 - Whatcom County, Washington

 - Built 1915; Moved here and modified 1951; Rehabilitated in 2010

 - - Toledo Bridge & Crane Co. of Toledo, Ohio (Contractor)

 Deck width: 15.4 ft.